Principles for Deciding

 Return to our hypothetical case of Hiroshige’s prints “copied” in Van Gogh’s studies of the Flowering Plum Tree and of the Bridge in the Rain.
 Though artists had long trained by emulating each other’s exemplars, Van Gogh had “scruples of conscience” that his studies approached “plagiarism.”[22]
 There is a larger question here: How could we appreciate Hiroshige’s graceful prints in muted shades if we knew them only from Van Gogh’s striking studies in oil?
 We might miss or confuse the accomplishments of these artists if we did not learn who had created the prints, and who the studies, or if we did not accurately access these works.
 Copyright laws variously provide relief for authors’ moral rights to be named as creators of their works and to maintain their works intact.[23]

 Remedies become hard to tailor when some rare instance of a work risks being obfuscated, mutilated, or destroyed.
-Consider a single manuscript or art object, one out of a short run of prints, or a data set uniquely encrypted.
+Consider a single manuscript or art object, one out of a short run of manually made prints, or a set of uniquely encrypted data.
 Authors’ rights might then get caught in tensions with other rights or interests, like the property claims of whoever possesses any such exemplar at risk.
-Our third principle here would leave courts with the Solomonic task of reconciling such opposing private interests, while taking account of public interests.[28]
+Our third principle here would leave courts with the Solomonic task of reconciling such opposing private interests, while taking account of public interests.[29]
 For example, in one case, a sculptor created The Tilted Arc for a common space, but people frequenting the space wanted it removed.
-On appeal, the administrative decision to relocate this sculpture, outside its installation, was upheld.[29]
+On appeal, the administrative decision to relocate this sculpture, outside its installation, was upheld.[30]

 4. Economic Rights: Authors may have their works enjoined from being disseminated without due consent if the likely outcome of such relief meets equitable criteria, decisively the prevention of irreparable harm; authors may receive monetary awards for damages, or for restitution of enrichment, arising from infringement.